Baptism

 There are disagreements as to what is actually meant by baptism.
 Some believe that we are baptized by the Holy Spirit when we accept Jesus into our lives.
 Others believe that the act of being totally immersed under water has the power to enable someone to enter the Kingdom of Heaven.

 John the Baptist said, "I baptize with water, but one is coming who will baptize with the Spirit."
-Also, think about the thief crucified with Jesus.
-Jesus told him that he would be in Paradise with Him that day!
-He was not baptized with water.
+Also, the thief crucified with Jesus is often mentioned during discussions on baptism.
+Jesus told the thief that he would be in Paradise with Him that day!
+It is generally thought that the thief had not been baptized with water.
+However, I'm not certain that the thief had not been baptized with water at some point, either while he was in prison or sometime before.

 I think we should be baptized with water.
 It symbolizes our rebirth and our being baptized with the Holy Spirit.
-IF POSSIBLE, go ahead and be completely immersed under water.
 Jesus was baptized with water.
 I believe that His actions are a good example for us to follow.
-Just as when He saved the thief at His crucifixion.
-This was to show us that salvation will be granted to believers even if it is impossible to be baptized with water.
-Also, keep in mind that there may be certain circumstances such as health problems for example, which would prevent someone from being placed under water.
+IF POSSIBLE, go ahead and be completely immersed under water.
+But keep in mind that there may be certain circumstances such as health problems for example, which could prevent someone from being placed under water.

 hrule.jpg